uptane/pures/pure2.md

     4. Check that the current (or latest securely attested) time is lower than the expiration timestamp in this Targets metadata file.
 If not, abort the update cycle and log the failure.
 (Checks for a freeze attack.)

-9. Verify that offline-update Targets metadata from the Director matches the metadata from the Image repository.
-A Primary ECU SHALL perform this check on metadata for every image listed in the offline-updates Targets metadata file.
+9. Verify that Offline-update Targets metadata from the Director matches the metadata from the Image repository.
+A Primary ECU SHALL perform this check on metadata for every image listed in the Offline-updates Targets metadata file.
 A Secondary ECU MAY elect to perform this check only on the metadata for the image it will install.
 To check that the metadata for an image matches, complete the following procedure:

-    1. Locate and load a Targets metadata file from the Image repository that contains an image with exactly the same filename listed in the offline-update Targets metadata from the Director, resolving delegations if necessary following the procedure in Section 5.4.4.7 of the Standard.
+    1. Locate and load a Targets metadata file from the Image repository that contains an image with exactly the same filename listed in the Offline-update Targets metadata from the Director, resolving delegations if necessary following the procedure in Section 5.4.4.7 of the Standard.

-    2. Check that the Targets metadata from the Image repository matches the offline-update Targets metadata from the Director repository for this image:
+    2. Check that the Targets metadata from the Image repository matches the Offline-update Targets metadata from the Director repository for this image:

         1. Check that the non-custom metadata (i.e., length and hashes) of the target are the same in both sets of metadata.